reiver/star-wars-toy-photography/README.md

 And **¹⁄₁₂ scale** = **6 inch scale**.

 Action figures in the **¹⁄₆ scale** (i.e., **12 inch scale**) are bigger.
-Tend to have the best detail.
+Tend to have a fantastic level detail.
 But are also very expensive for many people.

 Action figures in the **¹⁄₁₂ scale** (i.e., **6 inch scale**) are smaller.